President's House (Philadelphia): Use of slave labor

-Washington brought eight slaves from Mount Vernon to Philadelphia in 1790: Moll, Christopher Sheels, Hercules, his son Richmond, Oney Judge, her half-brother Austin, Giles, and Paris.
+Washington brought eight slaves from his residence at Mount Vernon to Philadelphia in 1790: Moll, Christopher Sheels, Hercules, his son Richmond, Oney Judge, her half-brother Austin, Giles, and Paris.

 Pennsylvania had begun a gradual abolition of slavery in 1780, freezing the number of slaves in the state and granting freedom to their future children.
 The law did not free anyone at once; its gradual abolition was to be accomplished over decades as the enslaved aged and died off.
 The law allowed slaveholders from other states to hold personal slaves in Pennsylvania for six months, but empowered those same enslaved to claim their freedom if held beyond that period.

 Washington recognized that slavery was unpopular in Philadelphia, but argued (privately) that he remained a resident of Virginia and subject to its laws on slavery.
 He gradually replaced most of the President's House enslaved servants with German indentured servants, and rotated the others in and out of the state to prevent them from establishing an uninterrupted six-month residency.
 He was also careful that he himself never spent six continuous months in Pennsylvania.
 Joe (Richardson) was the only slave added to the presidential household.
-He was brought up from Virginia in 1795, following Austin's December 20, 1794 death in Maryland.
+He was brought up from Virginia in 1795, following Austin's December 20, 1794, death in Maryland.

 Oney Judge

 Oney Judge was the personal slave of Martha Washington, and was about 17 when she was brought to the President's House in 1790.
 More is known about her than any of the other enslaved because she gave two interviews to abolitionist newspapers in the 1840s.
 She escaped to freedom from the President's House in May 1796, and was hidden by Philadelphia's free-black community.
 The President's House steward placed runaway advertisements in Philadelphia newspapers offering a reward for her recapture.
-She was smuggled aboard a ship to Portsmouth, New Hampshire, where she was recognized on the street by a friend of the Washingtons.
-Through intermediaries, Washington attempted to convince her to return, but she refused unless she was guaranteed her freedom upon their deaths.
+She was smuggled aboard a ship to Portsmouth, New Hampshire, where Judge hoped she was safe, but she was recognized on the street by a friend of the Washingtons.
+Through intermediaries, Washington attempted to convince her to return, but Judge refused unless she was guaranteed her freedom upon their deaths.
 Martha Washington's nephew, Burwell Bassett, traveled to Portsmouth in 1798.
 He lodged with Senator John Langdon and revealed his plan to abduct Judge.
-Langdon sent word for her to go into hiding, and Bassett was forced to return without her.
+Langdon sent word for Judge to go into hiding, and Bassett was forced to return without her.